nuejs/nue/packages/www/docs/js-development.md

 ## UI controllers
-The second JavaScript pattern: global controllers that manage cross-component behavior.
-Things like keyboard shortcuts, tooltips, or tracking scripts:
+Some JavaScript needs to work across your entire application - keyboard shortcuts that work on every page, analytics modules that track user behavior globally, or tooltip systems that enhance any element.
+These cross-cutting concerns don't belong in individual components.
+Instead, they need their own space as global controllers that run once and manage application-wide behavior.

 ```javascript
 // @system/ui/keyboard.js